lymslive/dbext/readme.md

 ```

 Note that `dbext/config.vim` is not necessary in the same directory as the git
 cloned respository.
-Actually it is recommended put in the first (or very front)
+Actually it is recommended to put in the first (or very front)
-of your `&rtp` path, and so in linux `~/.vim` is good place.
+of your `&rtp` path, and so in linux `~/.vim` is a good place.

 Note also that `dbext/config.vim` is designed for dynamic load behavior.
 If
 your plan is load `dbext` with vim starting, obviously it is better to copy